octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.4.5 - 2024-09-30 =
+* Ensure correct country code is used for Zoopla exports
+* Improved matching of country name entered in Houzez to 2-letter ISO code when getting country code for exports
+* Use fave_option() instead of houzez_option() when performing geocoding requests. houzez_option() returns wrong results when used in automated background tasks

 = 2.4.4 - 2024-09-11 =
 * Export internal area and land area in overseas RTDF requests